 This class is fully online and mostly asynchronous.
+Synchronous meetings may be scheduled at the discretion of the learners and instructor of the course.

 MUSI 3306 Catalog Description

 Survey of Jazz History: its origin, its development, and its first 100 years; focuses principally on the stylistic development of jazz and its most important artists; relates the music to relevant aspects of social and intellectual history, including the Harlem Renaissance, the status of women in jazz, racism, the countercultural revolutions of the 1960s, and the contributions of Latino culture.